tinaowenmark/GetAndCleanDataPeerAssgt/README.md

 *    Appropriately labels the data set with descriptive activity names.
 *    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The independent tidy data set referenced above is included in this repo, in a file called summary.txt.

-Additionally, I've created a code book, called CodeBook.md, describing the variables, the data, and any transformations or work that I performed to clean up the data.
+Additionally, I've created a code book, called CodeBook.md, describing the variables, the data, and the transformations and work that I performed to clean up the data.